jbamford/MMM-PenPlotter/README.md

 # Module: PenPlotter

+## Render mesmerizing line animations on your mirror!

 Addapted for SVG support from https://github.com/AdamMoses-GitHub/MMM-ImageSlideshow

 The `MMM-PenPlotter` module is designed to display SVG animations.
 The SVG files are animated using CSS styling.
 The animation progressively draws a white line on a black background until it completes the entire SVG path.
 This creates the illusion that the line is magically rendered on the mirrored glass.